 Some employment law is undoubtedly complicated, and some employers can expand (or contract) their businesses without taking the time to appreciate that responsibilities are involved in employing people, and that they need to understand employment law.

 Deciding how to raise an issue with your employer can be difficult.
 Larger employers are more likely to have proper procedures, and are less likely to be in breach of the law.
 In fact, a disproportionate number of tribunal cases are to do with small employers.

 At best, your employer may be grateful, or at least accept that they are in the wrong.
-At worst they can victimise you, and although you do have special legal protection if you are treated unfairly because you have raised a legal issue, it can still be a difficult process to take the matter through an employment tribunal.
+At worst they can victimise you, and although in many cases, you have special legal protection if you are treated unfairly because you have raised a legal issue, it can still be a difficult process to take the matter through an employment tribunal.

 If you think that it will be difficult to raise an issue with your employer directly, there may be other ways of doing so:

 - If you are in a union, you can complain through your union representative.

 - If you do not have a union rep then depending on the nature of your concern, specialist charities are sometimes willing to contact the employer on your behalf.

 - In any event, you might find it easier to set out the issue in writing, as this might lead to a considered response.
 You can enclose material setting out the law.

 - If the problem affects a group of people, and not just you, think about how you might raise the issue collectively, perhaps through a petition or anonymous letter that sets out the legal position clearly.
 While unions may not be able to take up the problems of an individual non-member, they may be very happy to take up a group issue.
 It may even increase union membership and help secure recognition in your workplace.
 Have a look at our Union Finder tool for information on the different unions and on how to go about organising to build the case for union recognition where you work.